 Power wiring can be routed to the back of the cabinet with connections made to easily accessible terminals.
-Control wiring is routed through the top of the cabinet and must be installed in accordance with Class 1 wiring methods.
+Control wiring can be installed using conduit through the bottom of power terminal cover base or by routing wiring through the power terminal cover base wiring channels and must be installed in accordance with Class 1 wiring methods.